 The two largest utility companies in the Bay State, National Grid and Eversource, have favorable net metering policies and bill solar homes based on their net use of electricity.

 National Grid and Eversource offer net metering credits that cover distribution, basic service, transmission, and transition changes on Massachusetts electric bills for residential solar panel systems that are exempt from net metering caps.
-Credits are calculated as and appear on your electric bill as a dollar amount for both utilities, not a kWh amount.
+Credits are calculated as and appear on your electric bill as a dollar amount for both utilities, not a kilowatt-hour (kWh) amount.

 Net metering doesn’t cover 100 percent of your monthly electricity bill.
 There are some charges that you’re still responsible for paying as a customer of the utility, including: